AnkurDas-krypto/AnkurDas-krypto/README.md

 - 👋 Hi, I’m @AnkurDas-krypto
-- 👀 I’m interested in Machine Learning and Deep Learning
+- 👀 I’m interested in Python Fullstack, Machine Learning and Deep Learning
-- 💞️ I’m looking to collaborate on any Machine Learning or Deep Learning roles
+- 💞️ I’m looking to collaborate on any Python Fullstack, Machine Learning or Deep Learning roles
 - 📫 How to reach me ...
 CONTACT ME ON ankurdas0398@gmail.com

 <!---